abi-aryan/autonomous-agents/README.md

 > Friends with Gasser.
 Friends with Wooldrige, Michael.
 Again one of the most important system design guy in AI.
 Read his paper marked #3
 13. John Searle, Berkley
 > Philosopher.
 Has some work on free will.
 Might know Bratman.
+14. Jeff Rosenchein
+> Works on game-theoretic approach to AI.
+I think his book on game theory was also recommended by Hutter.
+Anyway friends with Wooldridge as well.
+15. Keith Decker
+> Is an expert on brokers and middle agents.

 Connectionist Graph of People:[Add Link]